AlexandraMH93/Activities-FULP-EDP/README.md

 # Activities-FULP-EDP
 This repository contains all the exercises of the FULP employability campus.
+There are three blocks that are divided by front-end, back-end and full-stack.

 :yellow_heart: Javascript :orange_heart: HTML :blue_heart: CSS